 The effervescent, Classic Vegas Entertainer of the Year in 2014, Jazzin’ Jeanne Brei appeared off-Broadway in Give My Regards To Broadway, co-starred in a national tour of No, No Nanette with Phil Ford and Mimi Hines and performed with the American Tap Dance Orchestra at The Cotton Club with Honi Coles and Tommy Tune.
 She’s sung with bands all over the country including The Boomtown Stompers in Denver, Smilin’ Jack Meihlan’s Quintet out of Chicago and Bob Cantwell & His Stompers at the Red Blazer Too and T.J.
 Bentley's in New York.
 She recorded with The Showboat Casino Dixieland Band in Atlantic City and sang on a Mediterranean cruise hosted by AMC.
 In 2006, she sang with Jeff Healy & his band in Toronto and in 2007 with the Cottontails in San Francisco.
 Concert pianist/ showman extraordinaire Hershey Felder asked her to sing on his Gershwin album recorded live July 11, 2007 at the Geffen Theatre in L.A. and Ann Parenti recorded the Swingers for the history of jazz in Las Vegas, resulting in Midnight Muse, a DVD and CD set.
 She's appeared on Who Wants To Be A Millionaire (aired March 2, 2015), Master of Dance with host Joey Lawrence (aired in 2008) and in the Flirty Girl Fitness infomercial that aired in 2009.
-She's also written, co-produced and narrated five PBS documentaries that have aired in Las Vegas and is editor-in-chief of Exhibit City News, a national B2B magazine.
+She's also written, co-produced and narrated five PBS documentaries that have aired in Las Vegas and was editor-in-chief of Exhibit City News, a national B2B magazine for five years.

 Steve grew up near Santa Barbara, California, and began playing the clarinet at the age of nine.
 He became involved with the Cal Poly College radio station which led him to San Diego State University where he received a Bachelor of Science degree in Radio, Television and Film.
 As a master of the woodwind instruments, Steve also plays brass and is also an accomplished pianist, vocalist and arranger.
 The master showman and entertainer has worked in Las Vegas for more than 35 years, and has performed with countless stars and shows—including the chairman of the board, himself, Frank Sinatra at Caesars; Sammy Davis, Jr., Dean Martin and the Golddiggers and many others.
 From concert halls to recording studios, cruise ships to show rooms, Steve Johnson has played in virtually every venue where music can be heard.
 For most of the Sorta Dixie/Kinda Dixie trad jazz band’s 20+ years at the Barbary Coast/Gold Coast, Steve played daily from noon-six Monday-Friday as well as wowing the trad jazz festival circuit crowds—and his performing schedule now includes performing many corporate gigs as well as dazzling the Speakeasy Swingers fans!